 Title: DOOM — At Doom's Gate (E1M1)

-I wanted to understand it properly, so I set up a Debian 12 VM on UTM/macOS (ARM64), reproduced the issue, tested whether a standard apt update && apt upgrade actually fixed it, and built a mitigation script that works across every major distro.
-Here's what I found.
+I wanted to understand it, so I set up a Debian 12 VM on UTM/macOS (ARM64), reproduced the issue, tested whether a standard apt update && apt upgrade actually fixed it, and created a mitigation script that works across every major distro.
+Here's what I found, r0ckstar...

 What Is CopyFail?

 CopyFail is a logic bug in the Linux kernel's cryptographic subsystem — specifically in the algif_aead kernel module, which exposes AEAD (Authenticated Encryption with Associated Data) cipher operations via the AF_ALG socket interface.
-The bug was introduced in August 2017 and has been sitting in virtually every Linux kernel built since.
+The bug was introduced in August 2017 and has been sitting in virtually every Linux kernel built since - can you fecking believe it?!

 The page cache is shared across all processes on a system, which means this vulnerability also has cross-container implications in multi-tenant environments.
 A single unprivileged user in one container could potentially affect processes in others on the same host.